LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_generator_path.rst

 A Generator Path defines one command segment; it does not replace the Generator Block that runs the sequence.
-See :class:`~crappy.blocks.generator_path.meta_path.Path` for the complete custom interface.
+See :class:`~crappy.blocks.generator_path.meta_path.path.Path` for the complete custom interface.